 Take in the beautiful Croatian views as you soak up the sun on the deck.
 As not much time is spent travelling at sea, once you step ashore you'll be free to explore and discover the beauty that Croatia has to offer.
 Activities include; relaxing strolls through the quiet bay of Slano, exploring Korcula's Venetian architecture, Hvar's old town, and guided tours through Mljet National Park.

-Explore Pucisca - a pretty coastal town on the island of Brac.
-Visit the beautiful and popular pebble beach with tranquil turquoise waters at Punta Rata.
-Spend time at Lovrecina Bay and explore the ruined basilica.
-Take a stroll and admire the plebeian houses, the Renaissance palaces, and baroque buildings that will take your breath away.
+Your cruise continues north to Makarska today, then sails to Pucisca on the island of Brac, the third-largest island on the Adriatic Coast.
+Pucisca is famous for its stone and masonry; the stone has been used for centuries to build palaces and cathedrals across Dalmatia and overseas.
+Perhaps take a stroll and admire the plebeian houses, Renaissance palaces, and baroque buildings.
 Visit the stonemasonry school with its beautiful stone work.
 Stop at the 17th-century Olive Oil Museum with its old olive mill and learn how oil was traditionally produced.
 Finish your sightseeing with a relaxing chill on the sand at Zlatni Rat Beach and look out to Vidova Gora.

 Day 8: Dubrovnik to UK

-Disembark in Dubrovnik and be transferred to the airport for your flight back to the UK.
+Disembark MV Emanuel in Dubrovnik after breakfast and be transferred to the airport for your flight back to the UK.